Open-EO/openeo-python-client/docs/udf.rst

 ========================================

-The key element for a UDF invoked in the context of `reduce_dimension` is that it should actually return an XArray DataArray _without_ the dimension that is specified to be reduced.
+The key element for a UDF invoked in the context of `reduce_dimension` is that it should actually return an Xarray DataArray _without_ the dimension that is specified to be reduced.

 So a reduce over time would receive a DataArray with `bands,t,y,x` dimensions, and return one with only `bands,y,x`.